scottadkin/Syphon-Filter-2-PAL-Cheats/README.md

 # General
 ```
-012B260 = Current Mission index (Byte, starts at 0 then increments)
+- 012B260 = Current Mission index (Byte, starts at 0 then increments)

+First level load or retry check(2 bytes are same on first load and then the same after every following load)
+- 12B26C

 [No Pain Sound Cooldown(Like Syphon Filter 1)]
 Type = Gameshark